 The history of the bridesmaid varies across cultures, religions and time periods.
-In early Roman times, bridesmaids formed a kind of bridal troop, who marched alongside to accompany the bride to the groom’s village.
-This ‘protective shield’ of similarly outfitted bridesmaids was supposed to intervene if any vengeful suitors tried to hurt the bride or steal her dowry.
+In early Roman times, bridesmaids formed a kind of bridal troop.
+As a troop, they marched alongside to accompany the bride to the groom’s village.
+This ‘protective shield’ of similarly outfitted bridesmaids was supposed to intervene if any vengeful suitors tried to steal her dowry.

 However, the Western bridesmaid tradition seems to have originated from the later Roman law.
 This law required ten witnesses at a wedding in order to outsmart evil spirits believed to attend marriage ceremonies.
-The bridesmaids and ushers would dress in identical clothing to the bride and groom so that the evil spirits wouldn’t know which couple was actually getting married.
+The bridesmaids and ushers would dress in identical clothing to the bride and groom so that the evil spirits wouldn’t know which couple was which.

 Even as late as 19th century England, the belief that ill-wishers could administer curses and taint the marriage still existed.
 In Victorian wedding photographs, for example, it can take quite a bit of inspection to pick out the bride and groom!

-It makes sense for all the bridesmaids and pageboys to get dressed at the bridal home or wherever the bride is getting ready.
-This helps to prevent creasing of the wedding outfits and gives everyone the chance to make any last-minute adjustments.
+It makes sense for all the bridesmaids and pageboys to get dressed wherever the bride is getting ready.
+This helps prevent creasing of the wedding outfits and gives everyone the chance to make any last-minute adjustments.

-If you’re the chief bridesmaid (or Maid of Honour if you’re married), your role on the day is of utmost importance to the bride and the other attendants.
+If you’re the chief bridesmaid (or Maid of Honour if you’re married), your role on the day is of utmost importance to the bride.
 You must maintain a calming influence throughout the day, and be as organised as possible.